pratheekbhandary/sach-n-art-portfolio/README.md

-This project bootstrapped from `art-portfolio`
+This project was bootstrapped from `art-portfolio`

 ```
 npx create-react-app art-portfolio --template typescript